luisdiogo2071317/azure-docs.pt-pt/includes/vpn-gateway-faq-vnet-vnet-include.md

 Não.
 O tráfego VNet a VNet circula no backbone do Microsoft Azure e não na Internet.

-### <a name="can-i-establish-a-vnet-to-vnet-connection-across-aad-tenants"></a>Pode estabelecer uma ligação de VNet a VNet entre os inquilinos do AAD?
+### <a name="can-i-establish-a-vnet-to-vnet-connection-across-aad-tenants"></a>Posso estabelecer uma ligação VNet a VNet em inquilinos do AAD?

-Sim, as ligações VNet a VNet através de gateways de VPN do Azure funcionam em todos os inquilinos do AAD.
+Sim, as ligações VNet a VNet que utilizam gateways de VPN do Azure funcionam em Inquilinos do AAD.

 ### <a name="is-vnet-to-vnet-traffic-secure"></a>O tráfego VNet a VNet é seguro?